 Botulinum toxin and dermal filler injection techniques are constantly evolving; what was considered state-of-the-art 5 to 10 years ago no longer represents a practice standard [11].
 Every year, the American Society of Plastic Surgeons (ASPS) and the American Society for Dermatologic Surgery (ASDS) separately publish the number of procedures performed by their board-certified members.
-In 2019, ASPS members performed 18.1 million cosmetic procedures-16.3 million nonsurgical (82% female)-at a total cost of \$16.7 billion.
-Among patients who received cosmetic procedures, 70% were Caucasian, 11% were Hispanic, 9% were African American, 7% were Asian, and 3% were other [12].
-The 7.7 million botulinum toxin and 2.7 million dermal filler procedures reported by ASPS in 2019 represent an increase of 878% and 312%, respectively, compared with 2000 [12].
+In 2020, ASPS members performed 15.6 million cosmetic procedures-13.2 million nonsurgical (92% female)-at a total cost of \$16.7 billion.
+Among patients who received cosmetic procedures, 66% were White, 12% were Hispanic, 9% were Black/African American, 7% were Asian, and 6% were other [12].
+The 4.4 million botulinum toxin and 3.4 million dermal filler procedures reported by ASPS in 2020 represent an increase of 459% compared with 2000 [12].

 ASDS members in 2019 performed an additional 2.3 million botulinum toxin (88% female) and 1.6 million filler (90% female) procedures, a 60% and 78% increase from 2012, respectively [13].
+The number of cosmetic procedures was down significantly in all categories in 2020 (compared with 2019), likely due to COVID-19.